 Who is Knight Adjustment Bureau?

-Knight Adjustment Bureau is a debt collection agency located in Salt Lake City, Utah.
+Knight Adjustment Bureau is a debt collection agency based in Salt Lake City, Utah.
+Their primary function is to recover unpaid debts on behalf of original creditors.

 Who does Knight Adjustment Bureau collect for?

-Knight Adjustment Bureau is a full service collection agency that collects debts for student loan providers and financial institutions like Mountain America Credit Union.
+Knight Adjustment Bureau collects debts for various entities, including student loan providers and financial institutions like Mountain America Credit Union.

 Is Knight Adjustment Bureau legit or a scam?